farrell-dan/concordia-nodejs-promises/lecture/lecture-1-call-stack.md

 ---

 The previous code contains a mix of synchronous (`JSON.parse`) and asynchronous (`fs.readFile`) code, showing the two modes of operation:
-`JSON.parse` `return`s its value synchronously.
-It can cause a `SyntaxError` when parsing its input, so we have to use `try`/`catch` to handle the error
+`JSON.parse` returns its value synchronously.

 `fs.readFile` does not `return` anything!
 Instead, it accepts a callback function.
 When the disk access is done, Node calls the callback function and passes it the data.
 But because an error could have happened, and `throw` can't be used (no more call stack to catch it), the callback accepts an `err` as its first parameter.
-The callback handles the error by printing "unable to read file"
+The callback handles the error by printing "unable to read file".

 ---

 This mix of code styles has some drawbacks:

-- It is confusing because we can't easily know if a function is sync or async
+- It is confusing because we can't easily know if a function is sync or async.
-- It forces us to manually bubble up errors
+- It forces us to manually bubble up errors.
-- It forces us to create awkward functions that have parameters that are not theirs -- `callback` for the async functions, and `err` for the callback
+- It forces us to create awkward functions that have parameters that are not theirs -- `callback` for the async functions, and `err` for the callback.